 NOTE 4: The secured packet obtained by the UDM can include SOR-SENSE only if the USIM of the indicated SUPI supports SOR-SENSE.

-If the HPLMN UDM is to provide the steering of roaming information to the UE when the UE performs the registration in a VPLMN, and the HPLMN policy for the SOR-AF invocation is present, then the HPLMN UDM obtains the list of preferred PLMN/access technology combinations, SOR-CMCI, if any, slice-based PLMN selection information, or the secured packet from the SOR-AF using steps 3b and 3c;
+If the HPLMN UDM is to provide the steering of roaming information to the UE when the UE performs the registration in a VPLMN, and the HPLMN policy for the SOR-AF invocation is present, then the HPLMN UDM obtains the list of preferred PLMN/access technology combinations, SOR-CMCI, if any, or the secured packet from the SOR-AF using steps 3b and 3c;

 3b) The HPLMN UDM to the SOR-AF: Nsoraf_SoR_Get request (VPLMN ID, SUPI of the UE, access type (see 3GPP TS 29.550 [88])).
 The VPLMN ID and the access type parameters, indicating where the UE is registering, are stored in the HPLMN UDM;